Maracay: Economy and transport

+Climate

 Military

 Maracay is a city heavily influenced by the military.
 Maracay is the cradle of Venezuelan aviation, and it is home to the two largest Air Force bases in the country.
 The Venezuelan F-16 fighter planes are stationed here, as well as the new Sukhoi-30MKEs acquired by the Venezuelan Government.

 Other military facilities include the Fourth Armored Division of the Army and the airborne training center and barracks of the 42nd Airborne Brigade.

 It is also home to the government-owned ammunition and weapons factory (CAVIM) that produces the Venezuelan version of the FN FAL (Fusil Automatique Leger - Light Automatic Rifle) rifle and the AK-103s; as well as the ammunition for both models.

 Natural reserves

 The mountains on the north side of Maracay, that separate it from the coast, make up the Henri Pittier National Park, named after the Swiss naturalist that studied them.
-The park is a very lush rainforest, with a great variety of ferns.
+The park is a lush rainforest, noted for its variety of ferns.
 Two very winding roads cut through the park over the mountains to the coast.
 One, beginning at the North-Central part of the city known as Urbanización El Castaño, goes to the beach town of Choroní.
 The other, beginning at the North-Western part at the city of El Limón, goes to Ocumare de la Costa and the beaches of Cata and Cuyagua.

 Higher educational institutions and cultural venues

 Maracay houses the Faculty of Veterinarians and Agronomy of the Universidad Central de Venezuela, and an extension of the Universidad de Carabobo.

 The main Campus of the UNEFA (a military university open to civilians) is located here.
-Career choices include, Electronics, Aeronautical and Civil Engineering, as well as other disciplines such as avionics.
+Career choices include electronics, aeronautical and civil engineering, and avionics.